silentsignal/burp-log4shell/README.md

 5. When creating a new scan, click `Select from library` on the `Scan configuration` tab
 6. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs

-### The harder way ###
+### The manual way ###

+This one used to be harder, but @alright21 made it much easier.

 1. Create a new `Scan Configuration`
 2. Expand `Issues Reported`
+3. Click on one of the issues to move the focus to that list
+4. Press `Ctrl` + `A`
+5. Right click on the list and click on `Enabled`, this will disable all issues
-3. Uncheck every single one of them except the last called `Extension generated issue`
+6. Manually check the box at the last one called `Extension generated issue` to enabled that
-4. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs
+7. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs

 Building
 --------